Equivariant K-theory and Higher Chow Groups of Schemes: Applications to equivariant -theory

-that the map $s^G_X$ in the diagram ~\ref{eqn:Commute*1} is an isomorphism.
-The bottom horizontal map ${ch}_X$ is an isomorphism by the non-equivariant Riemann-Roch theorem ({\sl cf.} \cite[Theorem~9.1]{Bloch}).
+that the map $s^G_X$ in the diagram ~\eqref{eqn:Commute*1} is an isomorphism.
+The bottom horizontal map ${ch}_X$ in this diagram is an isomorphism by the non-equivariant Riemann-Roch theorem \cite[Theorem~9.1]{Bloch}.
 We conclude that the map $r^G_X$ is also an isomorphism.
 In particular, the forgetful map $K^G_i(X) \to K_i(X)$ is surjective.
-This completes the proof of Theorem~\ref{thm:forgetful}.
+This finishes the proof of the theorem.

-If $G$ is connected reductive but not necessarily split, note that \cite[Theorem~1.2]{KrishnaV} is still true and hence all the argument above (except the isomorphism of $s^G_X$) still goes through.
-In particular, ${{\ov{ch}}^G_X}$ and ${ch}_X$ in ~\ref{eqn:Commute*1} are isomorphisms.
-Hence by ~\ref{eqn:SIR}, we only need to show that the map ${s}^G_X$ is an isomorphism even in this case, i.e,